Top 5+ Newborn Smocked Romper Sourcing Tips for Boutiques

 Holiday and seasonal picture-smocked rompers are among the strongest performers in newborn categories.
 Common themes include:

 These rompers sell in short windows but convert fast.
 Parents rarely hesitate when the design matches the season and the baby’s age.
-Moreover, parents also like to change their newborn’s style for each holiday.
 Therefore, holiday and seasonal picture-smocked rompers are one of the best-selling products.

 2.6.
 Matching Sibling Sets (Newborn + Older Kids)